karmab/openshaft/README.md

 ```
 docker run --privileged -d --name cinder-volume openshaft/cinder-volume
 ```
-If using a lvm backend, also add -v /dev:/dev and make sure to precreate a VG called cinder-volumes on the host
+If using a lvm backend, also add *-v /dev:/dev* and make sure to precreate a VG called cinder-volumes on the host

-for neutron openvswitch, make sure openvswitch is loaded on the host ( and selinux disabled) !!!
+for neutron openvswitch, make sure openvswitch is loaded on the host (and selinux disabled)

 ```
 docker run --privileged -d --name neutron-agents openshaft/neutron-agents